sylhare/sylhare.github.io/_posts/2021/2021-04-05-Use-git-with-upstream-repository.md

 In order to practice all that without making pointless pull request to actual project.
 You can either do it on one your own repository, or use this demo **[Upstream Organization](https://github.com/UpstreamOrg)** on GitHub.

-_Make sure your GitHub account is set up.
-Or follow [Get Started With GitHub]({% post_url 2017/2017-04-19-Get-started-with-GitHub %}).
+Make sure your GitHub account is set up.
+Or follow "[Get started With GitHub]({% post_url 2017/2017-04-19-Get-started-with-GitHub %})" for a quick ramp up.

 For the example, you can fork this **[Upstream Repository](https://github.com/UpstreamOrg/UpstreamRepo)** for this example.
 You should now have `<your username>/UpstreamRepo` in your GitHub repositories.